contiamo/operational-visualizations/src/data_handling/DataFrame.md

 **Schema** - describes names of the columns and types.
 We need types to:

 1. validate shape of the input (minor reason)
 2. differentiate numeric vs categorical values.
 We need this to decide if we can use aggregation function, like sum or average, for this value or not.
-The question is do we need type or we can differentiate measures vs dimensions.
+The question is do we need type or differentiation measures vs dimensions is enough.
+3. detect which [scale function](https://github.com/d3/d3-scale) to use

 **Row as an object**, Data as a list of Rows - easy to type, the most expensive representation